alicia6174/Kaggle-Whats-Cooking/Project.md

 * Java(TM) SE Runtime Environment (build 1.8.0_121-b13)
 * Java HotSpot(TM) 64-Bit Server VM (build 25.121-b13, mixed mode)

 We split the training data into **66.0% for training and the remainder for testing**.
 We didn't compute the k-fold cross-validation since the training data was too large.
 The correctness and the running time are shown in the table below.
-The running includes the time taken to build model and the time to test model on test split.
+The running time includes the time taken to build model and the time to test model on test split.

 <center>
 <table border="1" align="center">